-Upon receiving news of the presentation’s contents, Bankman-Fried critiqued the presentation created by legal team Sullivan & Cromwell (S&C), saying that “these claims by S&C are wrong, and contradicted by data later on in the same document,” adding “FTX US was and is solvent, likely with hundreds of millions of dollars in excess of customer balances.”
+Upon receiving news of the presentation’s contents, Bankman-Fried critiqued the presentation created by legal team Sullivan & Cromwell (S&C), saying that “these claims by S&C are wrong, and contradicted by data later on in the same document,” adding “Our US exchange was and is solvent, likely with hundreds of millions of dollars in excess of customer balances.”

 Bankman-Fried, who is charged with eight financial crimes related to the FTX collapse, currently remains in house arrest, but is eager to publicly deny claims made by FTX’s financial restructuring team.

-It’s worth noting that in the same substack post that attempts to claim that FTX US is not missing any customer funds, Bankman-Fried is using numbers that were from the time of his resignation as FTX CEO, on November 11, 2023.
+It’s worth noting that in the same substack post that attempts to claim that its US subsidiary is not missing any customer funds, Bankman-Fried is using numbers that were from the time of his resignation as FTX CEO, on November 11, 2023.
 Meanwhile, Ray and his team are working to distance FTX from its founder, cutting Bankman-Fried’s access to company financial records and accounts during FTX’s Chapter 11 proceedings.